blastentwice/CK3-Family-Tree-Exporter-To-Gramps-old/README.md

 13. Proceed to the next option to automatically import Gramps with faith and traits icons for each character.

-## Step 4: Convert your CSV file into a Gramps-XML to include image information and automatically importing into Gramps  ##
+## Step 4: Convert Your CSV File Into A Gramps-XML To Include Image Information And Automatically Importing Into Gramps  ##

 14. For this step, it is important that Gramps is not running in the background.
 Otherwise, the program will get an error or hang.